HuYumu/MineSwapper/README.md

 1. click the three green small buttons to choose the level of this game
 2. click the “clear” blue button to clear the game
 3. click the “start” blue button to play the game

-:sweet_potato:

-**We welcome everyone to contribute to our game.
-Whether is issues or pull request **